sanket-pilane/SecureShare---Nua-Assignment/README.md

 - **Scenario**: User A shares a file with User B. User B clicks "Delete".
 - **Logic**: The system checks the user's role.
-  - If **Owner**: The file is permanently deleted from the Database AND the Disk (`fs.unlink`).
+  - If **Owner**: The file is permanently deleted from the Database AND the Disk/S3 bucket.
   - If **Viewer**: The user is only removed from the `accessControl` array.
 The file remains safe for the owner.

 ### 2. The "Ghost File" Prevention

-- **Scenario**: A record is deleted from MongoDB, but the binary file remains in the `uploads/` folder, eating up disk space over years.
+- **Scenario**: A record is deleted from MongoDB, but the binary file remains in the `uploads/` folder or S3 Bucket, costing money.
 - **Logic**: We implemented a strict synchronous cleanup.
-When `File.deleteOne()` is called, the controller locates the physical path and executes a filesystem removal immediately.
+When `File.deleteOne()` is called, the controller locates the physical path (or S3 Key) and executes a removal command immediately before removing the DB record.

 ### 3. Secure Previews (Blob Isolation)

 - **Scenario**: Viewing a PDF or Image should not require downloading it to the user's "Downloads" folder.
 - **Logic**: We fetch the binary stream using an Auth Token, convert it to a **Blob Object**, and generate a temporary `blob:` URL.
-This allows secure in-browser viewing that is revoked immediately upon closing the modal to prevent memory leaks.
+This allows secure in-browser viewing that is revoked immediately upon closing the modal.

 ---